 The chicken and veggies will now be added too, and toss around to be well coated in sauce.
 Garnish with spring onions, and that's your dish ready.

 There are lots of recipes out there for sweet and sour chicken (or any other meat).
 Some of them use fresh or canned pineapples for that sharp, yet sweet taste.
-I must give that version a go too, it sounds delicious!
-Perhaps next time I’ll go for pork instead.
+I used pineapples for my Sweet and Sour Leftover Pork and my Sweet and Sour Quorn and that was delicious!

-Healthy chicken recipes can made dinner time so easy, especially if they are quick and ready on the table in no time.
+Healthy chicken recipes can make dinner time so easy, especially if they are quick and ready on the table in no time.
 And this dish is no exception.
 So, there you go, your own Asian dish ready in no time.
-Looking for similar Chinese dishes?
-How about my Healthy Chinese Orange Chicken Recipe?
-It’s as simple, and yummy.

 If you’ve liked my HEALTHY SWEET AND SOUR CHICKEN WITH VEGETABLES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.